99designs/gqlgen/docs/content/recipes/authentication.md

 	any := initPayload["authToken"]
 	token, ok := any.(string)
 	if !ok || token == "" {
+		// When authentication fails, you can set a custom close code and reason
+		// BEFORE returning the error.
+Make sure to return the modified context. ctx = transport.WithWebsocketCloseCode(ctx, websocket.ClosePolicyViolation) // 1008
-		return nil, errors.New("authToken not found in transport payload") }
+		ctx = transport.AppendCloseReason(ctx, "missing or invalid authToken") return ctx, nil, errors.New("authToken not found in transport payload") }

 	// Perform token verification and authentication...